sumaerjolly/oauth2-drift/README.md

 ### Managing Scopes

-When creating your Asana authorization URL, you can specify the state and scopes your application may authorize.
+When creating your Drift authorization URL, you can specify the state and scopes your application may authorize.

 ```php
 $options = [